 My #1 recommendation is eHarmony.
 Consistently rated as the most trusted dating site, it’s designed specifically for those looking for meaningful connections. eHarmony boasts more long-term relationships than any other dating site.
 With an A+ rating from the BBB, it’s even backed by a 3-months free guarantee.

-Dating Tip #9: Beware online dating Scammers, Liars, & Losers (oh my!)
+Dating Tip #9: Beware of online dating Scammers, Liars, & Losers (oh my!)

-I guess this goes without saying, but there are a lot of shady characters out there, and the world-wide web is an excellent platform for criminals, cheaters, and evil scammers.
-You can check out our article on Romance Scams and the Dark Side of Dating After Divorce for details.
+I guess this goes without saying, but there are a lot of shady characters out there, and the worldwide web is an excellent platform for criminals, cheaters, and evil scammers.
+Take the Tinder Swindler, for instance.

 The same weariness that applies to any online activity applies to online dating.
 Keep your guard up, trust your gut, don’t divulge too much personal information (or bank account info duh), and don’t meet online strangers in private settings.

-Less sinister than the criminals out for your cash, are the on-liners that are simply too good to be true.
+Less sinister than the criminals out for your cash, are the online daters that are simply too good to be true.
 Beware of married cheaters, players, and catfish (not the real person).

 Conversely, ladies- prepare yourselves, you might receive some unwarranted dick-pics (a picture of a dude’s, usually erect, unit sent straight to your inbox)….unfortunately that’s a thing now.

-Dating Tip #10: Never complain about your ex on dates- Buzz Kill Alert
+Dating Tip #10: Never complain about your ex on dates